-What’s the difference between a POS and a kitchen display system?
+What’s the difference between a Point of Sale (POS) and a Kitchen Display System (KDS)?
 There is a common misconception that a POS and a KDS are the same types of software.
 Although both of these technologies are closely integrated and an integral part of a successful restaurant operation, they are very different.

 Let’s dive into what each type of software is, how they work together, and the benefits they provide.

 What is a POS?

 A POS is widely utilized and implemented but does not serve the same purpose as a kitchen display system.
 The POS is a front of house system where a server physically rings up a customer’s order and the POS records transactions.
 A POS could be a terminal or tablet, such as an iPad.
 This is the system that initializes the order transaction within a restaurant or above store such as online ordering through an app or restaurant website.

 Kitchen display systems strictly specialize in improving how the back of house operates.
 In automated kitchens, these systems are used instead of printers and paper.
 Typically, there is a monitor at each physical station where meal preparation takes place.
 For example, a kitchen may have five stations: grill, fry, sauté, pantry, and expo.
 A kitchen display system would include a monitor at each one of these stations.
 Each one of these stations would only display the items rang in through the POS that are prepared at the respective stations.